 Shipping is another concern that needs to be kept in mind when ordering.
 A good rule of thumb is that shipping will be roughly 5% of whatever your order amount is.
 This way everyone can pay their fair share when it comes time for money collection.

 It is very important to follow the rules of this program since there is no time to make special exceptions or babysit someone who needs help.
 Make sure everyone in the group knows and understands what the program is before your LUG decides to participate.
 Here are the rules that were used for the 2011 round of the LUGBULK Program to give you an idea what to expect: Rules for LEGO LUGBULK Program

-Here are some other tips for LEGO Users Groups you might like:
+If you would like to participate in this program, I would encourage you to check with your nearest LUG, and below are some other tips for LEGO Users Groups you might like: